TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-5.md

 Hooks are small enough that it feels like adding too many bitty dependencies when you could just copy the snippet of code needed.
 Pulling in a library of hooks means settling for less than the ideal implementation of some hooks.
 I'm naturally paranoid about taking dependencies.
 I still remember the [left-pad debacle](https://www.theregister.com/2016/03/23/npm_left_pad_chaos/).
 I only want to add dependencies for things that add enough value.

-If I want to reuse the hard won learning from react-window's isScrolling implementation I'll have to write my own useAnimationTimeout.
+If I want to reuse the hard won learning from react-window's isScrolling implementation I'll have to write my own `useAnimationTimeout`.
 I couldn't find an existing hooks based implementation.
 If I'm doing that, would it be better to write `useIsScrolling` without any intermediate hooks?
 I could have one effect that either manages an event listener or a timeout as appropriate.

 After some thought, I've decided that I'm going to try to do it the "right" way first.
 One of the advantages claimed for hooks is the way that they can be composed and used as building blocks, so let's try it out.